aliakh/demo-java-reflection/article2.md

 ```

-So these are the actual classes that the Java compiler generates from these top-level class with the non-static member class:
+So these are the actual classes that the Java compiler generates from that non-static member class:

 ```